albertkjoller/CS-503_DistributedVision/README.md

 # CS-503_DistributedVision
-Repository for project course in Visual Intelligence at EPFL (fall 2021)
+Repository for project in the course CS-503 - "Visual Intelligence: machines & minds" at EPFL (fall 2021)